freemin7/lucipy/docs/simulation.rst

 Alternative simulation approaches
 ---------------------------------

-For sure there are many other ways how one could simulate the LUCIDAC.
-A few approaches are presented here with their advantages and disadvantages.
+The architecture of the LUCIDAC can be interpreted in using different (mathematical) view points with their own advantages and disadvantages.

 Graph/Netlist simulation
 ........................